 Solynda was actually a solar energy company that went down after receiving over $500 million in federal loan guarantees.

 3. Nicaragua Accidentally Invades Costa Rica

-Both countries are situated in Eastern Europe, both were once ruled by communist governments.
-These two nations also have flags that are made of three horizontal stripes in red, white, and blue in ascending order, and also decorated with a shield.
-Since their independence, each of them has been embarrassed and humiliated unintentionally on international stages.
+A large number of people always get these two countries mixed up.
+Both countries are situated in Eastern Europe, and were once ruled by communist governments.
+Since their independence, each of them has been embarrassed and humiliated unintentionally on various international events.

 1. What is Aleppo?